Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Benadryl (Image Credit: ParentingPatch, Wikimedia Commons CC BY-SA 3.0)

-Histamine is only one part of what is actually a very complex biological reaction to these inflammatory causes.
-This means that while antihistamines help to control symptoms, they are not able to completely resolve the problem and so are only suitable for relatively mild problems.
-Severe inflammatory and allergic reactions need stronger drugs that are often used in combination to help from different sides.
-In the worst allergic reactions, such as anaphylactic reactions, urgent medical help is needed and antihistamines are definitely not enough by themselves.
+Histamine is only one part of what is a very complex biological reaction to these inflammatory causes.
+This means that while antihistamines help to control symptoms, they cannot completely resolve the problem and are only suitable for relatively mild problems.
+Severe inflammatory and allergic reactions need stronger drugs often used in combination to help from different sides.
+In the worst allergic reactions, such as anaphylactic reactions, urgent medical help is needed, and antihistamines are not enough by themselves.

 Do Cats Get Allergies and Reactions Like Humans Do?